manumg/Loan-Defaults-Prediction/README.md

 <br>The first two parts are developed in the EDA notebook, while the rest are developed in the Model Creation Notebook

-OBJECTIVE

-Predicting loan defaults is critical for banks, aiding in risk management and resource allocation.
-Defaulted loans cause financial losses, operational disruptions, and can negatively affect a bank's credit risk profile.
-By employing predictive models, banks can assess loan risk, intervene early, allocate resources efficiently, manage portfolios strategically, and comply with regulatory requirements.
-This project focuses on creating a machine learning model to predict loan defaults, offering an advanced solution for efficient risk management and decision-making.

 DATASET